-You can drive past your investment property (and occasionally paint it!) but you’ll never hold your shares in your hands.
-Not only is property tangible, you can make it more valuable through renovations.
+A tangible investment is something physical that you can touch.
+Property is clearly the more tangible investment.
+You can drive past your investment property (and occasionally paint it!), but you'll never hold your shares in your hands.
+Not only is property tangible, but you can also make it more valuable through renovations.

 For example, a company's board can choose to issue new shares to fund a valuable new project.
-This means shareholders face the risk of having their share of profits diluted if they do not buy a proportionate number of the new shares issued.
+This may generate shareholder wealth, but existing shareholders face the risk of having their share of profits diluted if they do not buy a proportionate number of the new shares issued.

 The winner – property.

 When it comes to touching, controlling, and customising an investment, you simply can't go past investing in property.

 Which is the most tax efficient?